ETIAS for Denmark

 - Answers to security-related questions

-Travellers who have more than one passport need to pay attention to using the same one to apply online and to travel to Denmark.
-The ETIAS will be electronically linked to the passport and border officials will be able to check the status of an ETIAS by checking each traveller’s passport upon entering the Schengen Area.
+Travellers with more than one passport need to make sure that they use the correct one when applying online to travel to Denmark.ETIAS will be electronically linked to the passport and border officials can check the status of an ETIAS by checking each traveller’s passport upon entering the Schengen area.

 Travel to Denmark after Brexit